×

 Results and Side Effects of Home Teeth Whitening.

-At-home teeth whitening consistently offers a noticeable improvement in the brightness of your teeth but achieving a dazzling smile usually causes some temporary sensitivity to hot and cold.
+At-home Teeth whitening consistently offers a noticeable improvement in the brightness of your teeth but achieving a dazzling smile usually causes some temporary sensitivity to hot and cold.

 Like any dental procedure, there are other potential side effects to consider.
 Firstly, it’s important to note that teeth whitening isn’t permanent and may require touch-ups every few months or years.
 Additionally, while teeth whitening is generally safe when carried out by dental therapists and dental hygienists, some individuals may experience temporary sensitivity or irritation of the gums and throat.
 It’s also possible for white patches to appear on the gum line after treatment.
 To minimize these risks, your dental professional will assess whether teeth whitening is right for you and recommend appropriate products and techniques based on your individual needs and sensitivities.